Migacz85/web-template/README.md

 It will make 2 things - build your project to folder "build" and your project will run, and do automaticaly things for you.
 Enjoy :-)

+## Known bugs

+- Jasmine server sometimes stops,
+- Uou need to change manually PORT number every time jasmine stops to re run,
+- If there are no photos - task photos will crash.
+- Eslint is throwing errors on _spec.js - spec file for jasmine even after including    "jasmine": true in .eslintrc.json

+# Npm bugs

+npm audit gives message:
+-found 9 vulnerabilities (1 low, 8 moderate) in 20922 scanned packages
+  9 vulnerabilities require manual review.
+See the full report for details.

+dependencies causing this problems:

+moderate:
+- gulp-imagemin
+- gulp-imagemin-mozjpeg
+low:
+- browser-sync